fisho-park/fishochain/docs/01_nodeos/02_usage/05_nodeos-implementation.md

 content_title: Nodeos Implementation
 ---

-The EOSIO platform stores blockchain information in various data structures at various stages of a transaction's lifecycle.
+The FOC platform stores blockchain information in various data structures at various stages of a transaction's lifecycle.
 Some of these are described below.
 The producing node is the `nodeos` instance run by the block producer who is currently creating blocks for the blockchain (which changes every 6 seconds, producing 12 blocks in sequence before switching to another producer.)

 ## Blockchain State and Storage